jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

   - Beef
   - Tofu _(Firm)_
 - Bok Choy or Other Leafy Green _(Roughly Chopped, Swiss Chard is a nutritional powerhouse and is available most places)_
-- Bamboo Shoots or Shredded Carrots to provide some _crunch_
+- Bamboo Shoots and/or Shredded Carrots to provide some _crunch_
   - _**Note**: Peanuts are also good to throw on this dish for added crunch and fat content._
 - Olive Oil/Any Cooking Oil you have on hand
 - Salt to taste